Sacral Chakra – Harmony of Opposites – Belief

-Taoism is based on indigenous beliefs in China from 5000-3000 BCE.
-Women were the primary healers, rainmakers and dream interpreters.
-Chinese culture moved from a matriarchy to a patriarchy when the focus shifted to morally perfected Sage-Kings.
+Taoism is based on indigenous beliefs in China dating as far back as 5000-3000 BCE.
+Women, or Wu shamans were the primary healers, rainmakers and dream interpreters.
+Chinese culture moved from matriarchy to patriarchy when the focus shifted to morally perfected Sage-Kings.
 The heavenly FuXi Bagua was created around 2500 BCE.
-Lao Tzu (590 BCE) the father of Taoism, is credited with writing the Daodejing or “Book of the Way and its Power.”
+Lao Tzu (590 BCE) is considered the father of Taoism.
+He is credited with writing the Daodejing or “Book of the Way and its Power.”
 The sacral chakra helps us balance our duality by seeing that we are one.

-Message: Find harmony in your life by embracing the opposites within you.
-Step out of being right and wrong by allowing your life to flow, become the observer.
-Go outside or near water to help open your mind to new ways of seeing and being that are waiting for you to experience.
+Message: Find harmony in our life by embracing the opposites within us.
+Step out of being right and wrong by allowing our life to flow.
+Become the observer.
+Go outside or near water to help open our mind to new ways of seeing and being that are waiting for us to experience.

 “The softest things in the world overcomes the hardest things in the world.” – Lao Tzu

-The Bagua used in Feng Shui is made up of eight trigrams.
+The Bagua, used in Feng Shui, is made up of eight trigrams.
 The combination of open Yin lines and solid Yang lines represents the eight aspects of nature.
-The Bagua legend tells of a time when Yang/sky joined with Yin/earth and created three daughters and three sons.
-Each family member represents an aspect of nature that is in constant in motion.
-This is also the basis of the I-Ching, the oldest divination system still in use today.
+The Bagua legend tells of a time when Yang/sky joined with Yin/earth to creat three daughters and three sons.
+Each family member represents an aspect of nature that is in constant motion.
+This formed the basis of the I-Ching, the oldest divination system still in use today.

 The King Wen Bagua – 1150 BCE